Life As a Pipelayer

 - Machine Operator

 In 2016, there was an estimated number of 44,100 jobs in the United States for Pipelayer.
 New jobs are being produced at a rate of 17.2% which is above the national average.
 The Bureau of Labor Statistics predicts 7,600 new jobs for Pipelayer by 2026.
-Due to new job openings and attrition, there will be an average of 5,700 job openings in this field each year.
+The BLS estimates 5,700 yearly job openings in this field.

 The states with the most job growth for Pipelayer are Nevada, Idaho, and Utah.
 Watch out if you plan on working in Vermont, Alaska, or Ohio.
 These states have the worst job growth for this type of profession.